-Coding Interactively in Wing IDE Pro: The Debug Probe
+Interactive Python in Wing Pro: The Debug Probe

-Wing IDE Pro's debugger makes it easier to work interactively with Python.
+Wing Pro is a Python IDE with a powerful debugger that makes it easier to work interactively with Python.
 In addition to debugging, it is also a great way to navigate and understand unfamiliar code, and to write new code interactively in the live runtime state for which it is being designed.

-The Debug Probe is an important part of Wing's support for interactive development.
+The Debug Probe is an important part of Wing Pro's support for interactive development.
 This is a Python shell that works in the current debug stack frame when the debug process is paused by a breakpoint or exception.

 To use the Debug Probe, set a breakpoint in your code and start debugging from the toolbar icon or Debug menu.
 When you reach the breakpoint or any exception, you can start working interactively in the Debug Probe.